scuml/django-bench-runner/README.md

 ### Colorization

 Tests that run under .5 seconds are colored green.
 The resulting tests are divvied into 3 groups.
 The fastest third (yellow), the middle third (magenta), and the slowest third (red).
-[Red tests do not mean the tests are nessecarily bad or in critical need of a speedup](http://www.obeythetestinggoat.com/fast-tests-useless-hot-lava-be-damned.html).
+[Red tests do not mean the tests are necessarily bad or in critical need of a speedup](http://www.obeythetestinggoat.com/fast-tests-useless-hot-lava-be-damned.html).
 It is just a graphical way to identify the various times of the tests.

 ### Example Output